 A book to inspire

-Featured late last year as a guest on our Spawned podcast, Walrond’s book is a Valentine’s gift for a best friend who wants to keep the passion for a special cause (or causes) alive so she can fight another year. ($26.99 at Amazon or stop by your local bookstore)
+Karen Walrond’s remarkable book, The Lightmaker’s Manifesto – How to Work for Change Without Losing Your Joy, is a great pick for all your besties who are trying to help make change in the world.
+Featured as a guest on our Spawned podcast, Walrond’s book is a Valentine’s gift for a friend who wants to keep the passion for a special cause (or causes) alive so she can fight another year. ($20.49 at Amazon or stop by your local bookstore)

 A Broadway-inspired candle trio